 While group life insurance policies make certain concessions, they are largely one-size-fits-all that don’t provide the level of customization some people need.
-That means in addition to being undercovered, the insured may also find themselves with a policy that doesn’t fit their unique situation.
-And since employees don’t have the option of choosing which life insurance company they want to go with, they aren’t able to make sure they’re getting the best policy available to them.
+That means in addition to being underinsured, you may also find yourself with a policy that doesn’t fit your unique situation.

 Some employer-paid life insurance policies can be converted to an individual policy if you leave the job.
 There are two things to consider before you decide whether to take this option:

 Some basic comparison shopping can help you make a final decision.
 You can also contact a broker or agent to help you determine if converting your existing plan is the best option.

 Group life insurance cost depends on your individual company and the benefit amount.
 You may be expected to contribute some money to it, or the cost may be completely covered by your employer.